ABOUT THE PROGRAM

 Housing

-While SF ILSP is not a housing program, we do offers support to our young people as they explore their options and apply for housing.
-We can offer referral for transitional housing; federal, state and local housing programs, and help find solutions when and landlord/tenant issues arise.
+While SF ILSP is not a housing program, we support young people in exploring and applying for housing options.
+We provide referrals to transitional, federal, state, and local housing resources, and assist with navigating landlord-tenant issues when they arise.